Meet the Mensana Center Team

 Mental health care should feel human.
 My role is to walk alongside my patients, offering clinical expertise, compassion, and practical tools that support meaningful, lasting growth.

-Maureen Kidd, PMHNP-BC
+Maureen Kidd, MSN, PMHNP-BC

 With over 15 years in nursing, my foundation in healthcare was built long before becoming a board-certified Psychiatric Nurse Practitioner.
 Those years at the bedside shaped how I see people — not as diagnoses or medication lists, but as whole human beings with stories, stressors, strengths, and resilience.